saiki-k/silksong-saver/README.md

 While the game provides only four save slots, this tool lets you create unlimited named backups for experimentation, testing different routes, or preserving specific moments you want to revisit.

-I haven't tested it, but this should work with **Hollow Knight** saves as well.

 ![Screenshot](./screenshot.png)

 ## ✨ Features